vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

 It would be good if more work like this was done.
 Work as a domain expert who is trying to improve some algorithm or work on a specific problem and use the model (who cares how you're using it) to help you make things better.

+Another recent example is the paper ["ASPEN: LLM-Guided E-Graph Rewriting for RTL Datapath Optimization"](https://www.csl.cornell.edu/~zhiruz/pdfs/aspen-mlcad2025.pdf).
+Here, e-graphs are used to perform word-level datapath optimization, which is usually done by hand for arithmetic circuits.
+The LLM is used to generate additional rewrite rules for the e-graph engine and prioritize them based on PPA feedback from the CAD tools.
+This process, which would normally require human intervention, is done autonomously, and it produces improved results over a static rewrite rule set.
+While I believe it would be better to fold back these improvements into more robust abstractions in the e-graph engine, I can appreciate that the model did do something cool.

 ## Conclusion